cryostatio/cryostat-operator/docs/config.md

 Note that if you define limits lower than the default requests, the resource requests will be set to the value of your provided limits.

 ### Network Options
 When running on Kubernetes, the operator requires Ingress configurations for each of its services to make them available outside of the cluster.
-For a `Cryostat` object named `x`, the following Ingress configurations must be specified within the `spec.networkOptions` property:
+For a `Cryostat` object named `x`, the following Ingress configuration must be specified within the `spec.networkOptions` property:
 - `coreConfig` exposing the service `x` on port `8181` (or alternate specified in [Service Options](#service-options)).
-- `grafanaConfig` exposing the service `x-grafana` on port `3000` (or alternate specified in [Service Options](#service-options)).

-The user is responsible for providing the hostnames for each Ingress.
-In Minikube, this can be done by adding entries to the host machine's `/etc/hosts` for each hostname, pointing to Minikube's IP address.
+The user is responsible for providing the hostname for this Ingress.
+In Minikube, this can be done by adding an entry to the host machine's `/etc/hosts` for the hostname, pointing to Minikube's IP address.
 See: https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/

-Since Cryostat only accept HTTPS traffic by default, the Ingresses should be configured to forward traffic to the backend services over HTTPS.
+Since Cryostat only accept HTTPS traffic by default, the Ingress should be configured to forward traffic to the backend services over HTTPS.
 For the NGINX Ingress Controller, this can be done with the `nginx.ingress.kubernetes.io/backend-protocol` annotation.
 The operator considers TLS to be enabled for the Ingress if the Ingress's `spec.tls` array is non-empty.
 The example below uses the cluster's default wildcard certificate.
 ```yaml
 apiVersion: operator.cryostat.io/v1beta2
 kind: Cryostat